markmoxon/elite-over-econet-acorn-archimedes/1-source-files/README.md

 This folder contains the source files for Elite over Econet on the Acorn Archimedes.

+* [main-sources](main-sources) contains the source code for the EliteScoreboard module and !EliteNet application

 * [other-sources](other-sources) contains BASIC programs and RISC OS application files to include on the final disc

-* [main-sources](main-sources) contains the annotated source code

 ---